 Who is eligible to open an NPS Tier II account?

-You must be a resident of India.
+- You must be a resident Indian between 18 and 70 years of age

 How to Open an NPS Tier 2 Account?